4d/docs/docs/Project/architecture.md

 > A project database can be used itself as a component:
 > - for development: put an alias of the .4dproject file in the Components folder of the host database.
 > - for deployment: build the component (see [Building a project package](building.md)) and put the resulting .4dz file in a .4dbase folder in the Components folder of the host database.

 ## Plugins folder

 This folder contains the plug-ins to be available in the project database only.
 It must be stored at the same level as the Project folder.

+## Documentation folder

+This folder contains all documentation files (.md) created for the project elements such as classes, methods, or forms.
+Documentation files are managed and displayed in the 4D Explorer.

+For more information, refer to [Documenting a project](Project/documentation.md).

+## WebFolder

+Defaut root folder of the 4D Web server for pages, pictures, etc. It is automatically created when the Web server is launched for the first time.